 Form flow between stations in TLA is determined by the interplay of automatic procedures.
 Flow of execution could be made more explicit by passing control between procedures in different stations.
-One should then also pass working sets of forms between procedures.
-In this way one could explicitly determine the order of operations.
-Procedures could then be called from other procedures without the need for form-gathering.
+One could then pass working sets of forms between procedures.
+In this way we could explicitly determine the order of operations.
+Procedures could then be called from other procedures without the need for formgathering.
 Decision points could be modelled by branching rather than by a variety of similar working sets of forms.
 Which procedure is to be called could be decided by evaluating a function whose arguments are field values from the working set.

-Many office automation systems have been strongly influenced by the SBA [deJo80] and OBE [Zloo80] systems and Officetalk [ElNu80].
-The most noticeable exceptions are SCOOP [Zism77] and BDL

-[HHKW77], which are, however, more office-systems programming languages than office workers' languages.
-TLA uses forms that are manipulated at workstations, like Officetalk; the non-procedural interface for defining procedures was in large part inspired by the work of deJong and Zloof.
+Many office automation systems have been strongly influenced by the SBA [deJong 1980] and OBE [Zloof 1980] systems and Officetalk [Ellis & Nutt 1980].
+The most noticable exception are SCOOP [Zisman 1979] and BDL [Hammer et al. 1977], which are, however, more office systems programming languages than office worker's languages.
+TLA follows this trend.
+It uses forms that are manipulated at workstations, like Officetalk, and the non-procedural interface for defining procedures was in large part inspired by the work of deJong and Zloof.
 However, TLA takes a somewhat different approach from either.

-A goal of the TLA project was to provide a facility for automating office procedures, which could be used by office workers, as opposed to computer professionals, with a minimum of training.
+A major goal of the TLA project was to provide a facility for automating office procedures that could be used by office workers, as opposed to computer professionals, with a minimum of training.
 As a result, there was an emphasis on providing familiar concepts and a highly uniform interface.

 The form is a very familiar concept to all office workers.
 Therefore, the idea of a sketch is an easy one to teach.
 By contrast, the SBA notion of boxes is both useful and powerful.
-However, it has no analog in the office of today, and therefore requires a more expert office worker in its use.
+However, it has no analog in the office of today, and therefore requires a more expert office worker to use.

-In TLA, "conditions" (constraints) appear within a form itself.
-This reflects an underlying philosophy in the TLA project that the user interface should be as uniform as possible.
+In QBE, conditions appear in a separate box from the tables of an application.
+By contrast, TLA "conditions" (constraints) appear within a form itself.
+This difference is not quite as minor as it seems; it reflects an underlying philosophy in the TLA project that the user interface should be as uniform as possible.
 There are no separate condition boxes attached to forms within the underlying manual system, and therefore there are no separate conditions attached to sketches.
 Information that absolutely cannot be obtained from the form fields (such as the source of the form) is specified using pseudo-sketches that resemble forms as closely as possible.

-Our form specification facility, like its base systems, OFS and MRS, runs on very small computers.
-Most of the development was done for an LSI-11/23.
-It will essentially run on any $UNIX^{TM}$ -oriented work-station.
+Another difference between TLA and the IBM systems is that TLA, like its ancestors OFS and MRS, runs on very small computers.
+Most of the development was done on an LSI-11/23; the remainder was done on a "big machine", a PDP-11/45.
 This means that the hardware required for TLA is affordable by any office large enough to benefit from automation.
-At the same time, incremental growth can be easily achieved by adding additional machines, of a wide range of sizes, to a local net.
+At the same time, incremental growth can be easily achieved by adding additional machines of a wide range of sizes to a local net.

-OFS, MRS, and TLA have been implemented on machines running under $UNIX^{TM}$.
+Both OFS and TLA have been implemented on PDP-11's and LSI 11/23's running under UNIX.
 Compatibility with OFS was maintained in TLA.
-Changes to code, and the internal representation of an OFS system were mostly additions to modules and $UNIX^{TM}$ file directories.
+Changes to code and the internal representation of an OFS system were mostly additions of modules and UNIX file directories.
 Where existing files and code were modified, compatibility was maintained, so that OFS would simply ignore the added TLA features.
-Conversion costs from an OFS system to one that supports TLA are negligible, and any TLA system can be run with the OFS subset.
-In essence, OFS, MRS and TLA are completely integrated.
+Conversion costs from an OFS system to one that supports TLA are negligible, and any TLA system could be run with the OFS subset.